Does Life Insurance Cover Suicide?

 If you have term life insurance

-Term life policies typically have an exclusion period, which is the first two or three years of the policy.
-If a policyholder dies due to suicide after the exclusion period, the beneficiaries will receive the death benefit.
-However, if a policyholder dies by suicide within the exclusion period, the insurer will not pay out.
-It's important to understand that while term life insurance does cover suicide, it depends on the timing relative to the exclusion period.
+Term life policies typically have an exclusion period: the first two or three years of the policy.
+If a policyholder dies by suicide after the exclusion period, the beneficiaries will receive the death benefit.
+However, if the suicide occurs within the exclusion period, the insurer won't pay out.
+While term life insurance covers suicide, it depends on the timing relative to the exclusion period.

 workplace icon